 Since the C diatonic scale doesn't have accidentals, no accidentals are written in the key signature of C major and A minor tonalities.
-The key signature of the other tonalities is obtained by transposing the C diatonic scale to higher or lower pitches.
+The key signature of the other tonalities is obtained by transposing the C diatonic scale higher or lower.
 Since there are 12 semitones in one octave, 12 transpositions are possible.
-And since each diatonic scale provides two tonalities, 24 tonalities are available.
+Since each diatonic scale provides two tonalities, 24 tonalities are available.

-E.g., the G major key (and its parallel minor, E minor) has one accidental, F#, in the key signature, because in the diatonic scale that begins on G:
+E.g., the G major key (and its relative minor, E minor) has one accidental, F#, in the key signature, because in the diatonic scale that begins on G: